PubInv/PubInv/ideas/Immature Ideas.md

 I wonder if we could build a solid state breadboard that would handle the connections for us?
 Perhaps it could even identify compoonents for us, and automatically provide places for O-scope probes.

+## Idea: Build a MOSFET-And-Sensor breakout board.

+At Sparkfun and Fritzing, there are is a lot of open-source sharing of designs, some of which are in a form that things can be easily ordered as PCBs.
+Commonly shared valuable designs include "Breakout boards" which make it easier to mount sensors, for example.

+I find myself right now in need of something fairly generic: A breakout board that has a MOSFET, a (potentially) high voltage input (by high I mean up to 30V, higher than an Arduino) and a place to solder a sensor.
+In my case, thise is a sensor uses one +5V rail, and ground rail, and brings back a signal in the 0V to +5V range.
+I think this is something than many other people would use.